4th July to 29th July 2022

 SS106 + SS107: 12 ECTS / 6 Semester Academic Credits awarded.
 Course fees include tuition, accommodation in our superior, fully equipped self-catering building, materials, local transport, lectures and seminars as well as academic credit.

-This course is fully accredited by the National University of Ireland, Galway, and students who successfully complete the course will receive 6 Semester Credits or 12 ECTS points.
+This course is fully accredited by the University of Galway, and students who successfully complete the course will receive 6 Semester Credits or 12 ECTS points.

 - SS106: Introduction to Archaeology of Ireland